Printing errors mar mailed ballots in Oregon, Pennsylvania

 County officials said the contractor, Claysburg, Pennsylvania-based NPC, sent the county test ballots with the correct ID code, but used the wrong code on the ones sent to voters.
 NPC did not immediately respond to a message seeking comment, but D’Agostino said the company had taken “full responsibility.”

-The Pennsylvania Department of State said it was aware of the problem in Lancaster County.
-Spokesperson Ellen Lyon said no other counties have reported similar issues.
+Pennsylvania Department of State spokesperson Ellen Lyon said no other counties had reported similar issues.

-County election workers now must recreate voters’ choices on blank ballots and then scan those, a process expected to start Wednesday.
+County election workers now must recreate voters’ choices on blank ballots.
 Lancaster County, which went for Trump by about 16 percentage points over Biden in the 2020 presidential contest, had to use a similar process during primaries last year because of a printing error by a different vendor that was later fired.

 Christa Miller, chief clerk of voter registration, said an elections worker will read out each voter’s choices, a second worker will record them on a blank ballot, and an observer will make sure the choices are marked correctly.